siridamineni/weatherapp/README.md

-Developed a desktop weather application that provides real-time weather updates based on the user's location.
+A desktop weather application that provides real-time weather updates based on the City Name.